JoinMarket-Org/joinmarket-clientserver/docs/fidelity-bonds.md

 coins using `python3 wallet-tool.py <walletname> -m 0 freeze`.

 Once unfrozen and untimelocked the coins can be spent with a non-coinjoin transaction with `sendpayment.py -N 0`.

+It is **not** possible to passively spend these untimelocked coins in your yield generator;
+they are auto frozen while the yield generator runs, because their signing scripts are not compatible with the current Joinmarket protocol.

+It **is** possible to spend these untimelocked coins in a coinjoin as a taker.

+It is not *currently* possible to spend these untimelocked coins in a PSBT, until our PSBT code is updated to support these custom scripts.

 NB You cannot export the private keys (which is always disadvised, anyway) of timelocked addresses to any other wallets, as they use custom scripts.
 You must spend them from JoinMarket itself.